amirsedighi/nasrin/README.md

 To make sure minikube will search for local cached images:
 $ eval $(minikube docker-env)

+Creating an updated image:
+$ docker build --no-cache -t nasrin-micro-io/version:v0.1 .

+Spring Cloud Kubernetes requires access to the Kubernetes API in order to be able to retrieve a list of addresses for pods running for a single service.
+Just execute the following command:
+$ create clusterrolebinding admin --clusterrole=cluster-admin --serviceaccount=default:default

+Create the ConfigMap.
+ConfiMap will inject the Kafka IP/Port into the spring boot microservice at start time.
+$ kubectl create -f nasrin-micro-io.yaml

 Create a kuberenetes deployment using kubectl:
 $ kubectl create deployment nasrin-micro-io --image=nasrin-micro-io/version:v0.1